Dr. Douglas Hanel

 The University of Washington Orthopaedic Surgery Residency Program is a fully approved and accredited five year program which begins with the PGY-I year.
 Most of our residents are selected during their senior year of medical school.
 Candidates will be selected into the program through the National Resident Matching Program (NRMP) at the PGY-I level.

-We require a Dean's letter and transcript from your medical school submitted through ERAS.
-In addition, we require the NEW Standardized Letter of Recommendation Form* be uploaded in ERAS by your three letter writers (see Application Instructions).
+We require the Dean's letter and transcript from your medical school be submitted through ERAS.
+We also require the CORD Standardized Letter of Recommendation (SLOR) Form be uploaded in ERAS by three references.
+This CORD SLOR form replaces the LOR.
+A LOR may be attached to the form as a 2nd page but is NOT required (see Application Instructions).
 Recommendations from senior orthopaedists are particularly helpful, but they should only be used if you are well known by that individual.
-We will begin receiving applications on September 15, 2016.
-In order to assure a complete and timely review of your application, have all materials in by Monday, October 31, 2016.
+We will begin receiving applications on September 15, 2017.
+In order to assure a complete and timely review of your application, have all materials in by Tuesday, October 31, 2017.

 We attempt to select residents who are good doctors, who will be a pleasure to have in our program for five years, and who will reflect well on our program once they have completed it.
 Thus, in the applications and interviews, we are looking for evidence of clinical skills, personality and character, ability to work hard, and past achievements whether it be in medicine, research, athletics, the arts, or other fields.
 We are very proud of our program and want to continue to fill it with good people.
 If you are selected, you will be notified by email.